Ruan-pysoft/ministdlib/features.md

 it is recommended to use `bool` rather than int, just as documentation/to provide clarity.
-Booleans should also only be assigned the values `true` or `false`, rather than an arbritrary integer value, though this is in no way enforced.
+Booleans should also only be assigned the values `true` or `false`, rather than an arbitrary integer value, though this is in no way enforced.

 There are three values defined: